varabyte/kotter/README.md

 The general rule of thumb is: use `withWriteLock` if you want to modify more than one property from the list at the same time within your `run` block.

+> [!CAUTION]
+> Some extension methods may call multiple methods under the hood.
+For example, `releaseFirstOrNull` calls `isEmpty`
+> first followed by `removeAt`.
+You should wrap that call in a write lock!

 > [!NOTE]
 > You don't have to worry about locking within a `section { ... }` block.
 Data access is already locked for you in that
 > context.